 - Useful Links

-As we have mentioned we use our wrists in a number of daily activities, so suffering a wrist injury can have serious implications on your working and personal life.
+As we have mentioned, we use our wrists in a number of daily activities, so suffering a wrist injury can have serious implications on your working and personal life.
 If your injury was due to the fault of another party, such as another driver involved in a road traffic accident, your employer was responsible for you suffering a broken wrist at work, or you were injured in a shop, restaurant or another public place, you could seek compensation for a wrist injury.
-Clients who have suffered wrist injuries often ask us “How much compensation can I claim for a wrist injury?”
-Typical payouts for personal injury, including wrist injury settlement amounts, can vary greatly depending on the nature of the injuries but most of our clients claim tens of thousands of pounds in compensation.
-See our wrist injury compensation calculator to see how much your claim could be worth.
-What’s more, if your wrist injury happened due to another party’s negligence, claiming compensation is an effective way to hold them accountable for their actions and encourage other organisations, or individuals not to neglect their duty of care to the public.
+Clients who have suffered wrist injuries often ask us, “How much compensation can I claim for a wrist injury?”
+Typical payouts for personal injury, including wrist injury settlement amounts, can vary greatly depending on the nature of the injuries, but most of our clients claim tens of thousands of pounds in compensation.
+Look at our wrist injury compensation calculator to see how much your claim could be worth.
+What’s more, if your wrist injury happened due to another party’s negligence, claiming compensation is an effective way to hold them accountable for their actions and encourage other organisations or individuals not to neglect their duty of care to the public.

 To start your wrist injury claim for compensation, you will need to hire a specialist personal injury solicitor with the right expertise and experience to handle your claim.
 Trust Accident Claims UK to provide you with the right solicitor to handle your personal injury claim for a wrist injury.
 We are a trusted personal injury solicitor’s firm that works with solicitors that have up to thirty years of experience, so you’re bound to be in good hands.
 We also offer a no win no fee claims service with no upfront fee to pay, making our services affordable for all.
 Accident Claims UK offers potential compensation claimants a free legal consultation.
-Call us today to speak to one of our friendly advisors who will let you know if you have grounds for making a wrist injury compensation claim and estimate how much your wrist injury settlement amount could be worth.
+Call us today to speak to one of our friendly advisors, who will let you know if you have grounds for making a wrist injury compensation claim and estimate how much your wrist injury settlement amount could be worth.
 What’s more, if you have legitimate grounds to make a wrist injury claim, you will be provided with an excellent personal injury solicitor to handle your claim.

-- Broken wrists and fractured wrists: Broken wrist and fractured wrist injuries are very serious injuries, involving the wrist bone breaking, or becoming fractured.
+- Broken wrists and fractured wrists: Broken wrist and fractured wrist injuries are very serious injuries involving the wrist bone breaking or becoming fractured.
 Both broken wrist and fractured wrist injuries have the same symptoms.
-At the time the injury occurs there may be a snapping or grinding noise.
+At the time the injury occurs, there may be a snapping or grinding noise.
 Other symptoms include swelling, bruising, severe pain, and tenderness, tingling, numbness or an odd shape.
-If you suspect that you or someone else has suffered a broken or fractured wrist they need to seek immediate medical treatment.
+If you suspect that you or someone else has suffered a broken or fractured wrist, they need to seek immediate medical treatment.
 Less severe broken wrist and fractured wrist treatments involve keeping the wrist still using a plaster cast and a sling until it is healed.
 More serious fractured wrist injuries may need surgery and physiotherapy to correct them.
 Please see the NHS’s guide to broken wrists and fractured wrists for more information.

-- Sprains and strains: Sprain and strain injuries are soft tissue injuries which are more easy to treat than broken or fractured bones.
+- Sprains and strains: Sprain and strain injuries are soft tissue injuries that are easier to treat than broken or fractured bones.
 Typical symptoms of sprained and strained wrist injuries include pain, tenderness, and difficulty putting weight on the injury, the wrist being swollen or bruised, muscle tightening or cramping.
 Most wrist sprain or wrist strain injuries can be treated at home with rest, ice, compression (wrapping a bandage around the sprain) and elevation.
 More serious injuries might require physiotherapy to heal.
 Please see the NHS’s guide to sprains and strains for more information.